mongodb-labs/repl-trace-checker/README.md

 ## This project

-I want to check that an actual MongoDB replica set's series of state changes correspond to a sequence of steps in Siyuan Zhou's TLA+ spec, `RaftMongo.tla`.
+I want to check that an actual MongoDB replica set's series of state changes correspond to a sequence of steps in MongoDB's TLA+ spec, `RaftMongo.tla`.

 First I run mongod with extra tracing.
 Each time the server executes a step that is equivalent to one of the `RaftMongo.tla` actions (AppendOplog,